Ikpia/xandeum-node-explorer/README.md

 - `get-pods-with-stats` – richer gossip view (when available on v0.7.0+ nodes).
 - `get-stats` – detailed metrics for a single pNode.

-These are called from a small **Node.js proxy** (or Vercel serverless functions) using the official [`xandeum-prpc`](https://github.com/DavidNzube101/xandeum-prpc-js) client.
-The React frontend never talks directly to pNodes, which avoids browser CORS issues.

 ---